 A blessed person is someone who recognizes that he was hell-bound when Christ plucked him like a brand from the fire, redeemed him by His blood, shed the Spirit abroad in His heart, and adopted him into the family of God.
 Truly blessed people are children of Abraham.

-This thanksgiving season, let us remember our spiritual blessings as children of Abraham.
 “Father Abraham had many sons, and I am one of them, and so are you, so let’s just praise the Lord!”

 Carter, Kelso R. “Standing on the Promises.”
 Sing to the Lord.
 687.

 Clarke, Adam.
 “Clarke’s Commentary: Galatians 3.”
 Bible Hub.
 Retrieved from .